1968 Baltimore Colts season

+The Colts finished the 1968 regular season with the team's defense having allowed just 144 points — tying the NFL record for a 14-game season.

 In 1968, Baltimore won the Western Conference playoff game with the Minnesota Vikings and the NFL Championship Game in a shutout of the Cleveland Browns, but then lost to the New York Jets of the American Football League in Super Bowl III.
 Hall of Fame quarterback Johnny Unitas had been injured during the pre-season, so Earl Morrall led the offense.
 He would finish the season as the league leader in touchdown passes with 26.
 Shula decided to bring Unitas back in during the second half of the Super Bowl, to no avail.

 After the upset, instead of championship rings, luxury watches were given to the team as a consolation prize to commemorate their NFL Championship victory over Cleveland.